sitebay/docs/articles/guides/platform/manager/managing-your-sites-with-site-bot-ai/index.md

 - Upgrading Your Team: Need to upgrade your subscription plan?
 Ask for a checkout link, e.g., "I want to upgrade my team.
 Give me a checkout link for the Business Plan."

-- Creating WordPress Posts: Command Site Bot to create content on your Site Bay WordPress site, e.g., "Create a post on my Site Bay WordPress site about a dog named Sammy."
+- Creating WordPress Posts: Command Site Bot to create content on your SiteBay WordPress site, e.g., "Create a post on my SiteBay WordPress site about a dog named Sammy."

 - Restoring Your Website: Specify a restore point for your site, instructing whether to restore wp-content, delete extra files, etc., e.g., "Restore my site www.sitebay.org to a specific date but JUST restore the wp-content and delete extra files."